 Understanding Alternative Dispute Resolution

-ADR generally refers to the informal process in which disputing parties meet with a professional third party.
-This neutral party helps to resolve disputes in a way that is less formal and often more consensual than courtroom litigation.
+ADR generally refers to the informal process in which disputing parties meet with a neutral mediator.
+This neutral party helps to resolve disputes in a more informal way that is less adversarial than courtroom litigation.

 The most common forms of ADR are:

 - Arbitration: This process resembles litigation, and normally the parties agree to be bound by the decision of the arbitrator — similar to a judge.

 - Mediation: This is a collaborative process and can take different forms.
 It can be facilitative — where the mediator helps the parties to reach their own agreement, or it can be evaluative — where a mediator evaluates the positions of the parties and may even suggest terms of settlement.

 There are also many additional forms of ADR, including judicial settlement conferences, fact-finding, ombudsmen and special masters.
-Typically, both parties mutually agree to enter mediation, but in some instances ADR is mandated by the courts, which require that disputants try mediation before they take their case to court.
+Typically, both parties mutually agree to enter mediation, but in some instances ADR is mandated by the court before a judge will hear a case.

 The Benefits Of ADR

 Alternative dispute resolution (ADR) is gaining increasing traction throughout the country as a valuable tool in achieving results in a cost-effective manner with minimal stress and distraction to the client.
 By settling the matter outside of court, the dispute is generally resolved much faster than if it went through litigation and results in an outcome that often has greater buy-in from both parties.

 In many cases, the ADR process will often ultimately improve, rather than worsen, the relationship between the disputing parties.
 This is a key advantage in situations where the parties must continue to interact after a settlement is reached, such as in child custody, labor management or certain business cases.